Can Diabetics Enjoy Carnitas?

 Protein: This meat’s got you covered.
 It helps keep muscles strong and keeps your body functioning well.
 Adding protein to meals can support stable glucose levels.

-Fats: That crispy outer layer comes from meat’s natural fats.
-Good fats contribute to a balanced diet, but moderation is key, especially when keeping levels in check.
+Fats: That crispy outer layer comes from natural richness within it.
+That richness can support balance, yet moderation matters, especially when keeping levels steady.

-Carbs: Be mindful of added sugars in marinades or sauces, as they can increase the carb count.
-Tracking intake is important for keeping levels steady.
+Carbs: Stay aware of added sweeteners in marinades or sauces since they raise carb count.
+Tracking intake helps you keep levels steady.

 Strategies for Diabetes-Friendly Carnitas